PatrikValkovic/grammpy/doc/transforms.md

 Method transfer grammar into Chomsky normal form.

-This operations create a lot of own types to allow easy backtracking.
+These operations create a lot of own types to allow easy backtracking.

-Base classes are `ContextFree.ChomskyNonterminal` and `ContextFree.ChomskyRule`, that are base classes for other.
+Base classes are `ContextFree.ChomskyNonterminal` and `ContextFree.ChomskyRule`, that are base classes for others.

 As nonterminals method use `ContextFree.ChomskyTermNonterminal` that represent nonterminal rewritable to terminal (A->a).
 Nonterminal have property `for_term`, where it stores terminal (as Terminal class).
 Second class is `ContextFree.ChomskyGroupNonterminal`, that represent group of symbols (for example in rule A->BCD will this nonterminal represent CD).
 This nonterminal have property `group`, where it stores list of symbols, that represent.